AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

       </p>
     </div>

 5. Close the configuration window.

 6. Go to `File` → `Install CIA...`.

 7. Select the generated CIA file.

 8. Launch any of the system apps and see how the custom system font looks.

     - If the font size is too big/small, repeat step 17 of the "Generating the Custom System Font" section and try a different font size until you get it right.

 ## Installing the Custom System Font to 3DS

 1. Add the generated CIA file to the SD Card.

 2. Launch GodMode9.

 3. Browse and select the CIA file.

 4. Select `CIA image options...` → `Install game image`.

-    - You don't need to encrypt it as `3dstool` (bundled in `FontTool`) already did that.
+    - CIA files are encrypted by default, so there's no need to re-encrypt it.

 5. Reboot the console.

 6. The custom system font has been installed!

 <div align="center">
   <p class="image">